radrich/richarmstrong.net/pages/about.md

 **My mission is simple:** make art that reminds you what it felt like to be a kid.
 I want you to dream again, believe anything is possible, and delve into your imagination.
 I want you to feel a little more human.

-{% include img.html img="img/doodleverse-specials/sign-post.jpg" caption="My Doodleverse style" %}
+{% include img.liquid img="img/doodleverse-specials/sign-post.jpg" caption="My Doodleverse style" %}

 ## Helping creatives unstick themselves

 When I’m not making art, I’m helping other creatives finish what they start.
 And sometimes just start.
 250k+ people have read my books and taken my courses.
 They’ve learned new skills, beat procrastination, made plans, found creative flow, and done difficult things.

-{% include img.html img="img/filming.jpg" caption="Rich in action at the old studio" %}
+{% include img.liquid img="img/filming.jpg" caption="Rich in action at the old studio" %}

 ## A few extra things: